dhanushpvy/FWT/README.md

-# ExcelPractice - Data cleanup utility
+# Excel - Data cleanup utility

 This repository contains a small Python utility to extract tabular data from Word (`.docx`), PDF (`.pdf`), and Excel (`.xlsx`) files, clean and normalize the tables, and export the cleaned tables into an Excel workbook.